7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 Alternatively, you can venture further afield to discover the big pelagic magic for which the Maldives is renowned.
 You can also get involved in the resort’s research and education initiatives, such as visiting the turtle hatchery.

 While indulging in sustainable luxury at Six Senses Laamu, you’ll also have the chance to give back to the Maldivian community.
 This eco-luxury dive resort partners with leading conservation organisations to protect the country’s fragile ecosystems.
-Donating water purification systems and implementing zero-waste policies are just two if its initiatives.

-As it strives for self-sufficiency, this sustainable Maldives resort shows that paradise and purpose can go hand in hand.
+In our opinion, this sustainable Maldives resort shows that paradise and purpose can go hand in hand.

 Want more info about scuba diving in the Maldives?
 Discover everything you need to know in our detailed article here.